openshift/cluster-samples-operator/README.md

 - ConfigurationValid
 -- True or false based on whether any of the restricted changes noted above have been submitted
 - RemovePending
--- Indicator that we have a management state removed setting pending, but are waiting for in progress imagestreams to complete
+-- Indicator that we have a management state removed setting pending, resulting in deletion of all the resources the operator manages.
+Note that deletions do not start while are waiting for any in progress imagestreams to complete.
+This is set to true just prior to executing the deletions, and set to false when the deletions are completed.
+The associated ClusterOperator object for the Samples Operator will have its Progressing condition set to `true` when this Condition is `true` (though typically the deletions occur fairly quickly).
 - ImportImageErrorsExist
 -- Indicator of which imagestreams had errors during the image import phase for one of their tags -- True when an error has occurred